Rag43/Volunteer-Management-System/README.md

 # Volunteer Management System

 The Volunteer Management System is a full-stack application for logging and tracking volunteer information and hours.
 It consists of a Node.js backend connected to a MongoDB database, a web-based frontend for data submission (volunteer registration & entry submission), and a desktop Java Swing application to manage volunteers and entries.
-This project was adapted and deployed using Render for use by a local cultural nonprofit called "Itihaasa".
+This project was adapted and deployed using Render for use by a local cultural nonprofit called Kalainirai Foundation.
 The deployment is not included in this repository, so all API calls assume the server runs on localhost, defaulting to port 3000.

 ## 1. Features